magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 The final cost charged to call your App or Function.
 Apps and Functions have different behavior when it comes to `finalCost`:

 For Apps, `finalCost` is the cost charged to the user and defaults to `minCost` if not provided.
 So why use `finalCost`?
 Imagine your App has a `minCost` of $0.01 but immediately upon loading makes an expensive `requestFunction` call that costs $0.10.
 The user may not have the balance to make the `requestFunction` call, leading to a poor user experience.
 Instead, you could set `minCost` to $0.11 and `finalCost` to $0.01, still charging the user $0.01 to call your App but ensuring they have the balance to make the required `requestFunction` call.
-Assistants should allow users to spend the difference between `minCost` and `finalCost` without requiring additional confirmation.
+Assistants should allow Apps to spend the difference between `minCost` and `finalCost` without requiring additional confirmation.

 For Functions, `finalCost` is not accepted as a key in the App JSON, but instead can be included in an object returned from your Function's endpoint.
 This enables Functions to charge different costs depending on the arguments to the Function.
 See [Variable Costs](#variable-costs) for details.